o355/PyWeather/README.md

-## Microsoft acquisition of GitHub notice
+## GitLab Migration Notice
-It is confirmed that Microsoft is going to acquire GitHub soon.
-PyWeather will be immediately migrated to GitLab along with the rest of my repos when the announcement is made official.
+Microsoft has bought GitHub.
+PyWeather will be migrated to GitLab as soon as possible.

-As a FOSS enthusiast, I do not want to support a site owned by the people who made Windows 10, the worst OS to date when it comes to spying and anti-user features.
-Microsoft is extremely anti-FOSS, and anti-user, and I hope GitHub sufferers if Microsoft buys GitHub.
+Please avoid committing on this repo until the import has completed.

 ## Welcome to PyWeather (0.6.3 beta)!
 Welcome to PyWeather, the fun way to check the weather in a terminal.
 Thanks for being here!